 You may help shoppers locate what they’re searching for by adding goods to categories like fashion, literature, and movies.
 In addition, people may utilize categories and filters to limit their search to just things within a specific price range.

-When it comes to completing the deal, it is essential to choose the most appropriate payment option.
+When completing the deal, choosing the most appropriate payment option is essential.

 A complicated or inconsistent process may cause your consumer to leave their cart and never return.
 For this reason, be assured that you can meet your payment processing requirements.

-You will find three distinct payment gateways, each with its own set of advantages and disadvantages.
+You will find three distinct payment gateways, each with advantages and disadvantages.
 Be sure to consider the security precautions you’ll need to take when choosing a payment gateway.

 The consumer is sent to another website to complete the payment.
 PayPal, Skrill is the best-known case.